navigation bar

 Reviewer's comments

-Only once in the nearly 30 years I have paddled have I had the opportunity to run the Angelina River, and that was many years ago.
+Only once in my lifetime have I had the opportunity to run the Angelina River, and that was many years ago.
 My recollection was that it was a quiet, peaceful, serene river with abundant natural beauty all around.
 The tall Pines, Oaks, Elms and other trees accentuated the clear water river flowing under a bright Texas sky.
 Surrounded by four national forests (Sabine, Angelina, Davy Crockett and Sam Houston), the river offers an enjoyable and leisurely trip that anybody, regardless of age or skill level, can take.
 Just be sure to have with you everything you need, because supplies and gear are not available at or near the river.
+Most of the Angelina River flows above Sam Rayburn Reservoir, though there is a short reach between Sam Rayburn and B.A.
+Steinhagen Reservoir where the Angelina meets the Neches River that can be paddled.
+And though the river can be paddled above the SH 21 bridge where this reach description begins access above SH 21 is very limited, distance between access points is somewhat lengthy and parking space is all but non-existent, which makes SH 21 the logical starting point for most paddlers.
+However, the upper reach of the river would be excellent for intrepid explorers who are prepared for true wilderness adventures.

 Technical Data